KSechkar/pipette_opt/README.md

 # pipette_opt
 Latest change: 17 July 2020 - programs for testing the performance added

+THE BRANCH 'MOREOPTIONS' explores some more options for solving the problem. montecarlo() in statespace_methods implements Monte-Carlo tree search.

+The hub_spoke program implemets the hub-and-spoke method for solving the problem.

 The tsp_method program implements the TSP-based algorithm outlined in the 'PossibleSolution' document.
 The method used to solve the TSP is 2-opt of the Nearest Neighbour algorithm.